xtCat/laravel-redis-fallback/README.md

+# Note about this fork

+This is forked from xcat/laravel-redis-fallback to fix an issue with Laravel versions 5.0 to 5.3 related to the lost functionality of the command: php artisan cache:clear

+Xtcat will be creating a new branch to solve it.

 # Redis cache fallback for Laravel 5

 If you use Redis as cache driver on Laravel 5 and for some reason Redis server became unavailable, you will end up with a Connection Refused exception.